 People who eat this way not only live longer, but remain healthy as they age.
 The people of Okinawa have fewer heart disease-related deaths than the United States as well as fewer deaths from certain types of cancers such as colon, breast and prostate.
 This shows the Blue Zone lifestyle is one to consider.

 Why Are Okinawans So Healthy?

 So what is it about Okinawans that keeps them so healthy?
 Is it just genetics?
 While the genetics of Okinawans contributes in preventing inflammatory and autoimmune diseases, when they left their environment and changed their lifestyle habits, they lost their longevity.

 This shows there is more to Okinawans’ health than just genetics.
-Their diet and overall lifestyle are major factors in maintaining a healthy and long life.
+The Okinawan diet meal plan diet and overall lifestyle are major factors in maintaining a healthy and long life.

 Okinawans Life Expectancy

-Living to be 100 is common for Okinawans.
+Living to be 100 is common for the Okinawa life expectancy.
 There are about 35 centenarians for every 100,000 inhabitants.
 This is five times more than the rest of Japan, which is already well known for long life expectancy.

 Why Do Okinawans Live Longer?